thedavidhurt/migrated-teams-chat-viewer/README.md

 6. Click Browse to locate the exported .csv file
 7. Click Open to read the file

-The conversation list in the left pane can be filtered by subject or by participant names.
+The conversation list in the left pane can be filtered by subject, participant names, or by the results of a global search.
 The conversation on the right can be searched for text and zoomed in and out using Ctrl-Mousewheel.

 ## Building